Page Lake (Pennsylvania)

-Page Lake (also known as Page's Pond, Corse's Pond and Lake Page) is a lake located in New Milford Township, Susquehanna County, Pennsylvania, United States.
-It is approximately 1.6 km long with an average center depth of 7.62 m.
+Page Lake (also known as Page's Pond, Corse's Pond and Lake Page) is a lake that is located in New Milford Township, Pennsylvania, United States.
+It is approximately 1 mile (1.6 km) long with an average center depth of 25 ft (7.62 m).

+History and notable features

 Page Lake was created by settler Leonard Corse, who built dams in 1820 and 1830.
 The dam was again rebuilt after a collapse and flood in 1855.
 The dam feeds into Salt Lick Creek, a tributary of the Susquehanna River.

 Page Lake has been privately owned by the Lakeside Outing Club Inc. since 1922, and is operated as a "residential and vacation community."

 On February 15, 2023 several Unidentified Flying Objects were reported by local CBS affiliate WYOU-TV.
 Captured on cell phone, four small white cylindrical shaped UFOs were seen moving in uniform formation rate of speed.
-Approximately 30 minutes after the UFOs disappeared several helicopters appeared flying low around the lake.
-Despite rumors, no abductions are known to have been reported."
+Approximately thirty minutes after the UFOs disappeared several helicopters appeared flying low around the lake.